stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-People-- People doing bad versions of a thing you like doesn't make the thing you like bad.
+People doing bad versions of a thing you like doesn't make the thing you like bad.

 #### BEN

 Don't even-- Yes!
-Yes, that's true. __[mumbles]__ I mean, I don't particularly like Lovecraft. *Whatever.*
+Yes, that's true. _(mumbles)_ I mean, I don't particularly like Lovecraft. *Whatever.*

 #### TIM